2014 FFA Cup: Preliminary rounds

 621 FFA member federations teams competed in various state-based preliminary rounds to win one of 22 places in the competition proper (round of 32).
-Eight of the nine FFA member federations took part in the tournament, the exception being Northern Territory, which is expected to start participating from the 2015 season.
+Eight of the nine FFA member federations took part in the tournament, the exception being Northern Territory, whose participation commenced in 2015.
 Player registration numbers in each jurisdiction was used to determine the number of qualifying teams for each member federation: